XRPLF/xrpl-dev-portal/docs/tutorials/javascript/nfts/batch-mint-nfts.md

 ## Usage

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/)<!-- {.github-code-download} --> archive to try the sample in your own browser.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/) archive to try the sample in your own browser.

 ## Get an Account